 Partnership with parents

 Partnership with parents is one of the fundamental principles that make Bright Futures a unique nursery.
-We operate an open door policy for parents.
+We operate an open-door policy for parents.

-Parents are viewed as a key resource of their children’s learning.
+Parents are viewed as a key resource for their children’s learning.
 So to ensure we are providing a service complete to the needs of the whole family unit, we meet with parents regularly to review practices and we encourage parents to become involved in their children’s learning by consulting them about how we plan and deliver services to the children.